 Both materials are utilized for a variety of purposes.
 From clothing manufacture to —most notably— the production of bed sheets, these two materials jointly reign the textile industry.

 Microfiber is a man-made, synthetic material formed through a chemical process.
 It is composed of materials such as polyester, nylon polymers, or wood pulp.
 Unlike their natural-fiber counterparts, materials made with microfiber are less prone to shrinking and wrinkling while still maintaining a soft and durable feel.

 The production of microfiber began as a cost-effective and easily-massed-produced alternative to natural fibers.
 Though microfiber was conceived as a cheaper alternative to natural fibers, the textile has evolved into a greatly desired material due to its soft, sleek feel, water and stain resistance properties, and affordability.

 Nowadays, there are a variety of microfiber options in the textile industry that range in quality and production techniques.
-The differences between microfiber materials include:
+The differences between microfiber materials include the following:

 Though derived from humble origins, microfiber has deservedly become a fair competitor against natural fibers sold within the textile industry.
 Its soft sateen feel, moisture-wicking capabilities, and—above all else—stellar affordability ensure that microfiber will always be a material that consumers love.

 Cotton is a natural fiber procured from the cotton plant.
 Cotton’s use dates back to the fifth millennium B.C.
 Although it progressively garnered attention throughout history as a widely-used textile, cotton’s true claim to fame came with the rise of the industrial revolution.
 With the rise of innovative production techniques, cotton’s soft, long, and strong fibers became a star staple in the world of textiles.